xrito-o/xrito-o.github.io/_posts/2025-03-28-variables-format-specifiers-data-types-of-c copy.md

 ---
-title: "Variables, Format Specifiers, Data Types In C"
+title: "Variables, Format Specifiers, Data Types Of C"
 date: 2025-03-28-01:55:58
 categories: [Programming]
-tags: [c,Variables,Format Specifiers,Data Types]
+tags: [c, Variables, Format Specifiers, Data Types]
 image:
   path: /assets/img/headers/c-programming.png
 ---

 In C, variables are used to store data values.
 A variable has a **data type**, a **name**, and a **value**.
 Here’s a breakdown of variables in C:

 ---